-Consider the following best practices and recommendations when creating a landing page.
+Consider the following best practices and recommendations when creating a Landing Page.

 - Clearly state your questions; straightforward "Yes/No" options minimize ambiguity and confusion.

-- Don't overwhelm your subscribers with too many options; 6–12 per landing page is a good range.
+- Don't overwhelm your subscribers with too many options; 6–12 per Landing Page is a good range.
 Carefully consider the different types of messages that you send and add your interests accordingly.

-- Indicate on the landing page any mailings (such as membership news) that subscribers cannot opt out of.
+- Indicate on the Landing Page any mailings (such as membership news) that subscribers cannot opt out of.

 NOTE: An additional account setting is required to allow this in Mailings 2.0.

-Landing Pages and Integrations
+Landing Pages and integrations

-If you are integrating MA Professional with your Association Management System (AMS) database, you can use landing pages to manage your users' preferences; this is called Integrated Preference Management (IPM).
+If your Thrive Marketing Professional account is integrated with an Association Management System (AMS) database, you can use Landing Pages to manage your users' preferences; this is called Integrated Preference Management (IPM).